A Trace in the Sand

 3/18: Ok, so these gentlemen are worth following because clearly they... allow their minds to be contaminated with diverse (wink*) perspective... or something like that:

 So I have to tell you about Serendipity.
-Michael Feathers is one of my heroes.
-I love his Working with Legacy Code book and his presentations and blog and such, but it's his tweet stream that really does it for me. (wink) When he tweeted "focus focus focus focus" this morning, I was very tempted to tweet him a link to the Fish Slapping Dance video.
+Michael Feathers' Working with Legacy Code is stock in trade, and his presentations and blog are full of tips and wisdom, but it's his tweet stream that's fun.
+When he tweeted "focus focus focus focus" this morning, I was tempted to tweet him a link to the Fish Slapping Dance video.
 Within moments of that thought, I happened upon John Cleese on Twitter (via Grady Booch).
 And Boom -- most recent tweet from John Cleese:

 What can I say?
 Introverts are full of surprises...
 Our brains are just such interesting places!
 This video (via another must follow fellow), Horizon - Out of Control, is remarkable (a word used quite frequently in the video -- aptly)!
 The "architecture of your brain starts to change" as you practice a newly learned activity so it can be automated in your unconscious mind to free your conscious mind.
 Sounds like the ecosystem stuff I've been noodling, huh?
 You know -- laying down those tracks that allow greater efficacy through bounded flexibility. ;-)